 What Happens When Sole and Separate Property is Used to Purchase a Home During Marriage?

-Similarly, the Arizona Court of Appeals held in the In Re Marriage of Inboden case that a trial court may not order an unequal division of community property for the sole purpose of reimbursing a spouse for using his or her sole and separate property to acquire or improve community property, but the court of appeals did indicate a trial court may consider the respective contributions of their sole and separate property on community property when the judge exercises his or her broad discretion to look at the “big picture” when dividing that community property.
+Similarly, the Arizona Court of Appeals held in the In Re Marriage of Inboden case that a trial court may not order an unequal division of community property for the sole purpose of reimbursing a spouse for using his or her sole and separate property to acquire or improve community property.
+The court of appeals did indicate a trial court may consider the respective contributions of their separate property on community property when the judge exercises his or her broad discretion to look at the “big picture” when dividing that community property.

 Malecky v.
 Malecky | Sole and Separate Property Used to Buy Community Property